 Oral motor therapy works on the oral skills necessary for proper speech and feeding development.
 These skills include: awareness, strength, coordination, movement, and endurance of the lips, cheeks, tongue, and jaw.
 The activities below are an easy way to work on these skills.
 Incorporate them into your daily routine whenever you have time.
 Practice them on the way to school/work, during commercials, while you're making dinner, etc. Make it a game and have fun!
 Please note, however, that these oral motor exercises should not replace therapeutic intervention.
 It is best to see a speech-language pathologist and/or occupational therapist trained in oral motor therapy.
 They will be able to assess the situation, prescribe a course of action, and guide you through the process.

 • Use the Z-Vibe to normalize sensation within the oral cavity.
-Hyposensitive individuals (with low oral tone) have little to no awareness of what's going on inside their mouths.
-On the other hand, hypersensitive individuals (with oral defensiveness) are overly sensitive and often experience aversions to texture, temperature, taste, etc. Both cases can significantly affect speech and feeding development.
+Hyposensitive individuals have little to no awareness of what's going on inside their mouths.
+On the other hand, hypersensitive individuals are overly sensitive and often experience aversions to texture, temperature, taste, etc. Both cases can significantly affect speech and feeding development.

-• The tip attachments for the Z-Vibe come in various shapes, textures, and scents.
+• The tip attachments for the Z-Vibe come in various shapes and textures.
 Use them to stroke and apply gentle pressure to the lips, cheeks (both inside and out), and the tongue.
-Vary the pressure, the direction of the strokes, the length of the pressure, etc. For hypersensitivities, introduce the Z-Vibe gradually.
+Vary the pressure, the direction of the strokes, and the length of the pressure.
+For hypersensitivities, introduce the Z-Vibe gradually.

 • Gum massage is also a simple and effective way to provide oral stimulation.